-Samsung should be able to improve on the optical fingerprint sensor in the Nex S. Credit: Tom's GuideETNews has linked the Galaxy S10 to in-display fingerprint recognition.
-According to the site, the sensor will be provided by Qualcomm, and represents the third generation of the company's ultrasonic technology.
+According to ETNews, the Galaxy S10's in-display fingerprint sensor will be provided by Qualcomm, and represents the third generation of the company's ultrasonic technology.
 That last detail is critical, because D.J.
 Koh reportedly has expressed that optical sensors offer a "bad user experience" compared to their ultrasonic counterparts.

 Front camera behind display?

-Samsung may combine fingerprint-on-display and sound-on-display technologies with another design breakthrough that allows the device's front-facing camera and ambient light sensors to live behind the screen, yet still penetrate the glass when they need to.
-Samsung is calling this "under panel sensor" technology, and it was previewed at a private event the phone maker ran for its closest industry partners in Shenzhen, China in mid-October, according to Forbes and well-known Samsung leaker Ice Universe.
+While it probably won't happen in time for the Galaxy S10's launch, in the future Samsung may combine fingerprint-on-display and sound-on-display technologies with another design breakthrough that allows the device's front-facing camera and ambient light sensors to live behind the screen.
+Samsung is calling this "under panel sensor" technology, and it was previewed at a private event the phone maker ran for its closest industry partners in Shenzhen, China in mid-October, according to Forbes and Ice Universe.

 Outside of the requisite improvements to the phone's processor, the Galaxy S10 has been rumored to support faster RAM and storage modules than what is available in most handsets today.

-The story comes from Ice Universe, a well-known Samsung leaker, who says Samsung will begin producing LPDDR5 and UFS 3.0 chips this year.
+The story once again comes from Ice Universe, who says Samsung will begin producing LPDDR5 and UFS 3.0 chips this year.
 In the same breath, Ice Universe says they're "looking forward" to the Galaxy S10, suggesting that the company's next flagship will feature these components.

 While we may have to wait another year for LPDDR5 RAM to arrive in Samsung's smartphones, it seems almost certain at this point that the Galaxy S10 will support UFS 3.0.
 The news was reported by Android Central, which shared that Samsung has confirmed its first UFS 3.0 products will ship in the first half of 2019 at 128GB, 256GB and 512GB sizes.
 That's square in terms of timing with the S10's expected launch in early-to-mid Spring.